Nationality: Georgian, Russian

 (2012 Spiegel Online Interview)

-Law of Georgia on “Political Unions of Citizens” establishes limits on donation to political parties from Georgian citizens.
-The law states that the overall amount of financial and material donations from each individual to the political party shall not overcome GEL 60,000 per year.
+Georgian law on “Political Unions of Citizens” establishes limits on donation to political parties from Georgian citizens.
+The laws state that the overall amount of financial and material donations from each individual to the political party shall not overcome GEL 60,000 per year.
 However, On June 7, 2012, the Financial Monitoring Service of the Chamber of Control of Georgia found Bidzina Ivanishvili guilty and drew up two protocols of violation against him.
 The case involved the making of an illegal donation in the amount of 14,865,013 GEL in favor of the political merge Georgian Dream-Democratic Georgia by Bidzina Ivanishvili.

 “I’ve been talking to the ambassadors of European countries a lot lately.”
 (Spiegel.de Online Interview)

-Bidzina Ivanishvili has been a strong supporter of large economic reform in Georgia since he first formed his political party Georgian Dream.
-He participated in numerous public campaigns such as a Police Anti-Corruption campaign which is reported to have been successful.
-Additionally, he has been lobbying EU officials to intervene in Georgian economics and political policy to create reforms.
+Bidzina Ivanishvili has been a strong supporter of large economic reform in Georgia since he first formed his political party the Georgian Dream.
+He participated in numerous public campaigns, most notably the Police Anti-Corruption campaign, which is reported to have been successful.
+Additionally, he continuously lobbies EU officials to intervene in Georgian economics and political policy, pushing his reform plans.

-According to an interview with Agenda, a Georgian newspaper, Ivanishvili, who resigned as prime minister in 2013, decided to return in politics in April 2018 due to problems in the ruling team (Georgian Dream) which made him take the step to re-enter the political world.
+According to an interview with Agenda, a Georgian newspaper, Ivanishvili, who resigned as prime minister in 2013, decided to return in politics in April 2018 due to problems within the organization of Georgian Dream, and this inevitably made him take the step to re-enter the political world.
 “The team was on the verge of a split,” said Ivanishvili.

 Opinion Shaping: 8